310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 Kanata-kun’s a real handful too, y'know…

 So I think it'd be good if there was someone who could always be nearby, and who could then protect him when needed.
-You’d pretty much fit that role.
+You’d pretty much fit that role, wouldn't you?
 {% endbubble %}

 {% bubble Souma %}